 “Andy, you have to look inside and ask this question: who are you trying to entertain – the audience or yourself?”

 Plunging into full immersion mode, Jim Carrey carries off a superlative lasso of the unfathomably strange Kaufman, and Danny DeVito has perhaps his best serious role as continually challenged manager George Shapiro.
-Also proffering excellent work are Courtney Love as his Kaufman’s girlfriend Lynne Margulies, Paul Giamatti as buddy/writer/co-conspirator Bob Zmuda/’Tony Clifton’, and pro wrestler/good sport Jerry Lawler, as himself.
+Also proffering excellent work are Courtney Love as Kaufman’s girlfriend Lynne Margulies, Paul Giamatti as buddy/writer/co-conspirator Bob Zmuda/’Tony Clifton’, and pro wrestler/good sport Jerry Lawler, as himself.
 The supporting cast is peppered with real-life personalities also playing themselves, and in other roles are then-new comics on the way up.
 A most effective, crucial and overlooked aspect of the production was the eagle-eyed casting of the extras, captured in quick, uncredited bits as assorted audience members reacting to Kaufman’s/Carrey’s re-staged live performances.
-The fellow listed in charge of said extras casting was one Tony Hobbs, who deserves applause (even if coming decades after the fact from this corner of the couch ).
-Carrey took his submersion into character to such extremes that he got into an actual danger-zone by baiting Lawler (clip below). *
+The fellow listed in charge of said extras casting was one Tony Hobbs, who deserves applause (even if coming decades after the fact from this corner of the couch).
+Carrey took his submersion into character to such extremes that he got into an actual danger-zone by baiting Lawler into a violent reaction.

 $82,000,000 went into the production, but grosses only came to $47,408,000, as apparently a good percentage of the paying public were as unimpressed and uninterested in Kaufman’s antics and ‘legend’ as yours truly.
 It lagged at 59th place among the box-office battlers of long-gone 1999.